mackoj/language-gherkin-i18n/README.md

   * Syntax Coloring based on [Atom Language Gherkin](https://github.com/gigapixel/atom-language-gherkin)
   * Internationalization in 64 languages based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json)
-  * Simple Completion (without autocomplete-plus) in 64 languages
+  * Simple Completion in 64 languages

 The matching is done by looking at the very first line of each of you `.feature` files.